 If you’re new to shadow work, journaling is an excellent way to get started.
-The following shadow work prompts are designed to help you engage with some of the cringe-worthy questions you’ll wrestle with as you get to know your shadow self.
+The following shadow work prompts for beginners are designed to help you engage with some of the cringe-worthy questions you’ll wrestle with as you get to know your shadow self.

 How to Meet Your Shadow